 - you’re not within a sensible driving distance from the Twin Cities (but stay tuned for distance health coaching opportunities)

-- you may be bothered by women giving birth in the birthing suites downstairs
+- you may be bothered by people giving birth in the birthing suites downstairs

 - you want only private treatments

-- you’re not ok with kids attending treatments
+- you’re not ok with kids attending community-style treatments